pybricks/pybricks.github.io/learn/index.md

 of blocks, you can break it down into separate functions or files so your team members can work and learn together.

-Or, as one team coach put it:
+Or, as one team coach puts it:

 > “The kids were able to code a mission in 20 minutes with Pybricks that had
 > taken at least an hour to code previously.”